mhus/mhus-hsync/README.md

 # mhus-hsync
-Sync tools like rsync in different languages but compatible over http.
+Sync tools like rsync using http protocol.

 A big problem of rsync is that it is not possible to synchrionize files over the very common protocol 'http' or 'https'.
 To solve the requirement I created this project.
 The goals should be synchronizing files over http using different programming languages.
 Therefore a simple protocol will do the job.